gerritpilz/ChipGAT/README.md

 ### 5. Dataset Construction

 This step produces a pyg_datasets/ directory containing the final PyTorch Geometric (.pt) graph files ready for training.
-Users should carefully inspect the logs, especially for NaN or infinite values, to verify that the dataset generation completed successfully and without numerical issues.
+Users should carefully inspect the logs, especially for NaN or Inf values, to verify that dataset generation completed successfully and numerically stable.

 ```bash